Savannah's small size doesn’t mean it lacks distinct neighborhoods, each with their own character and reasons to visit.

 Best for romantic getaways

-The neighborhood is also home to the 30-acre Forsyth Park, with the prominent white fountain, that’s the focal point of many visitors’ photographs.
-The luxurious Mansion on Forsyth is the perfect choice for an indulgent stay, while the Printmaker’s Inn is more subtle, though no less beautiful in its own discreet way, option for those who prefer a more homely feel.
+This neighborhood is also home to the 30-acre Forsyth Park, with its famous and prominent white fountain – a focal point of many visitors’ photographs.
+The Printmaker’s Inn is a beautiful option for those who prefer a homely feel to their accommodation.

 Midtown Neighborhood